-Auctions too reported increase in sales and demands for high end items like rare coins, jewelry and memorabilia.
-The fine art market is yet to see an increase in demand; however China was the only market where the demand for fine art showed a sharp increase of 25% in auction revenues.
+Too, auctions reported an increase in sales and demands for high-end items like rare coins, jewelry, and memorabilia.
+The fine art market is yet to see an increase in demand; however, China was the only market where fine art demand showed a sharp increase of 25% in auction revenues.

-And as we come across more record breaking sales and auction, the belief in this report is only strengthened.
+And as we come across more record-breaking sales and auctions, the belief in this report is only strengthened.